The Shadow of Your Smile (Andy Williams album)

-The Shadow of Your Smile is the eighteenth studio album by American pop singer Andy Williams and was released in April 1966 by Columbia Records and included covers of "Michelle" and "Yesterday", the same pair of Beatles ballads that labelmate Johnny Mathis recorded for his 1966 album of the same name.
+The Shadow of Your Smile is the eighteenth studio album by American pop singer Andy Williams, released in April 1966 by Columbia Records.
+The album includes covers of "Michelle" and "Yesterday", the same pair of Beatles ballads that labelmate Johnny Mathis recorded for his 1966 album of the same name.
 For Williams these selections initiated a trend away from the traditional pop formula that his album output at Columbia up until this point had adhered to.

-The Williams release made its first appearance on Billboard magazine's Top LP's chart in the issue dated May 14 of that year and remained on the album chart for 54 weeks, peaking at number six.
+The release debuted on Billboard magazine's Top LP's chart in the issue dated May 14, 1966, remaining on the chart for 54 weeks and peaking at number six.
+It debuted on the Cashbox albums chart in the issue dated May 7, 1966, and remained on the chart for 29 weeks, peaking at number nine.
 It entered the UK charts in July and spent four weeks there, reaching number 27.
-The album received Gold certification from the Recording Industry Association of America on September 27, 1966.
+The album received a Gold certification from the Recording Industry Association of America on September 27, 1966.

-The A-side from this album, "Bye Bye Blues", "bubbled under" Billboards Hot 100, reaching number 127, and got to number 18 on the magazine's Easy Listening (or Adult Contemporary) chart.
+The single, "Bye Bye Blues", bubbled under Billboards Hot 100, reaching number 127, and got to number 18 on the magazine's Easy Listening chart.

-The album was released on compact disc for the first time as one of two albums on one CD by Collectables Records on March 23, 1999, the other album being Williams's Columbia release from the spring of 1965, Andy Williams' Dear Heart.
-It was also released as one of two albums on one CD by Sony Music Distribution on December 28, 1999, paired this time with Williams's Columbia album from the fall of 1962, Warm and Willing.
-The Collectables CD was included in a box set entitled Classic Album Collection, Vol. 1, which contains 17 of his studio albums and three compilations and was released on June 26, 2001.
+The album was released on compact disc as one of two albums on one CD by Collectables Records on March 23, 1999, along with Williams's 1965 Columbia album, Andy Williams' Dear Heart.
+It was also released as one of two albums on one CD by Sony Music Distribution on December 28, 1999, paired this time with Williams's 1962 Columbia album, Warm and Willing.
+The Shadow of Your Smile was included in a 2001 box set entitled Classic Album Collection, Vol. 1, which contained 17 of his studio albums and three compilations.

 Reception

-William Ruhlmann of AllMusic wrote that this album “had a slower, more languorous feel than earlier Williams albums, and it had more vocal risk-taking."
-He described “notable changes in Williams’ approach” that included the Beatles tracks and covers of two bossa nova songs by Antonio Carlos Jobim that “indicated that Williams was not content to simply turn out the same sort of album over and over, and that he was paying attention to the changes in popular music around him.”Billboard magazine described the album as "well produced and well performed."
+William Ruhlmann of AllMusic wrote that this album "had a slower, more languorous feel than earlier Williams albums, and it had more vocal risk-taking."
+He described "notable changes in Williams' approach" that included the Beatles tracks and covers of two bossa nova songs by Antonio Carlos Jobim that "indicated that Williams was not content to simply turn out the same sort of album over and over, and that he was paying attention to the changes in popular music around him."

+Variety wrote that "Williams' way with a ballad is spotlighted on number like "Meditation", a bossa nova accompanied by guitarist-composer Antonio Carlos Jobim who's also present on "How Insenaitive".
+Billboard magazine described the album as "well produced and well performed."
+Record World referred to it as a "romantic package" Cashbox described the album as "a wonderfully pleasing listening experience" noted he does an equally sweet job on recent tunes the likes of “Yesterday” and “Michelle"American Record Guide claims "Williams's is deeper, and he does nicely by That Old Feeling."
+Record Mirror described the album as "a nice late-night album."